nicole-ashley/wotmud_wayfinder/README.md

 What WoTMUD Wayfinder can't do:

 * Keep you out of danger (other than some Smobs, danger is not noted in the wotpack map)
+* Prevent you from entering avoided room types when fleeing or due to lag accidents
 * Distinguish between hills and mountains MV cost (this is not noted in the wotpack map)
 * Use class-specific shortcuts (Portals, Fades, etc)
 * Use non-linear or temporal shortcuts (The Ways, coaches, ships, Moveable Trolloc Camp)